10 Cloverfield Lane

 Starring: John Goodman, Mary Elizabeth Winstead, John Gallagher Jr.

-The movie is what you’d call a slow burner, or in this movies case, a very slow burner.
-Designed to build the tension and ramp up the suspense, I found the overly long sequences of nothingness to drag on and they detracted from the movie overall.
-Obviously written to portray and depict the long tedious situation the characters found themselves in, it just didn’t work for me.
-As the third act crashed into life, it was too little too late, and also too contrived to represent a worthy payoff to the build-up that preceded it.
+The movie is a slow burner, designed to build tension and suspense.
+While the film depicts the long, tedious situation the characters find themselves in, this approach didn't work for me.
+As the third act finally arrived, it was too little too late, and it felt too contrived to represent a worthy payoff to the build-up that preceded it.

-Many of the situations were also too convenient for me – the shower curtain was a perfect fit for a fallout suit?
-The earring that was found, the photograph that floated out of a book – just seemed too forced this time (I’m all for a convenient plot point if the story before it engaged me), the radio turning on just by the precise road sign?
-There was a lot that didn’t do it for me, they were the key points.
+Many of the situations were too convenient for me.
+The shower curtain was a perfect fit for a fallout suit, the earring that was found, the photograph that floated out of a book, and the radio turning on just by the precise road sign all seemed too forced.
+While I'm all for a convenient plot point if the story before it engages me, there was a lot that didn't work for me in this movie.

-Cloverfield, though not incredible by any means, gave us something slightly different and it’s build-up to the payoff may have been more frantic, but it was better.
-10 Cloverfield Lane just doesn’t have this going for it – it does have a great premise, do you trust the menacing man who has entrapped you or try your luck outside in the potentially deadly air?
-But for all its attempts at suspense building, it just does not pay off.
-The directors can thank Goodman and Winstead for their efforts in the movie, otherwise, this would score lower than it does.
+Cloverfield, while not incredible by any means, gave us something slightly different, and its build-up to the payoff may have been more frantic, but it was better.
+10 Cloverfield Lane just doesn't have this going for it.
+Although it has a great premise - do you trust the menacing man who has entrapped you, or do you try your luck outside in the potentially deadly air? - for all of its attempts at suspense-building, it just doesn't pay off.
+The directors can thank Goodman and Winstead for their efforts in the movie; otherwise, this would score lower than it does.
 I think I'll try my luck against the contamination.

 December 10th 2016